 The 250 MOA outer ring represents the position of the chevron tip when the optic is slightly off center.
 At an average arm length pistol sight picture, the outer ring guides the shooter's eye to re-center the reticle.

 If the shooter properly aligns the optic, then only the 10 MOA chevron tip is visible in the middle.
+The user can also turn up the brightness settings to be more visible.

 Note: the user can also turn off the 250 MOA ring simply by holding the "-" for 3 seconds.

-ACSS Vulcan VS Regular Dot
+ACSS Vulcan VS Regular Red Dot

 The Trijicon SRO has a big window to find the 5 MOA dot, and the ACSS Vulcan reticle guides the eye to re-center the reticle.
 Both optics are great either way for shooters who have already mastered their sight picture acquisition.